shyamupa/cogcomp-nlpy/ccg_nlpy/server/README.md

 For serving multiple models using a single server, as in the case of multilingual models, there is a utility class `multi_annotator.py` that wraps around several annotator instances.
 For instance, you can serve NER_English, NER_Spanish, etc. all through a single server using the `MultiAnnotator` class in `multi_annotator.py`.
+Make sure that the annotators that are served using a single `MultiAnnotator` all have the same required view.

 You can use it to write your `server.py` that provides multiple views as follows,

 ```python